Arun-GH/myymotto-vehicle-manager/replit.md

 - ENHANCED splash screen design with gradient background (green-50 to white), centered layout, and brand tagline display
 - INCREASED logo size from 48x48 to 64x64 (w-48 h-48 to w-64 h-64) and extended display duration to 3.5 seconds for better visual impact
 - IMPLEMENTED consistent brand styling using ColorfulLogo component matching Dashboard header colors (blue, yellow, green, red letters)
-- FIXED tagline capitalization inconsistency by correcting "Timely Care For Your Carrier" to proper "Timely Care for your carrier" across dashboard.tsx and calendar-reminder.tsx
+- FIXED tagline capitalization inconsistency by correcting "Timely Care For Your Carrier" to proper "Timely Care for your carrier" across dashboard.tsx, calendar-reminder.tsx, and About Myymotto dialog
+- ENHANCED About Myymotto dialog by adding "by Arudhih Solutions LLP" after companion and standardizing tagline format for complete brand consistency
 - ENHANCED emergency contacts page with mobile-first professional design and improved field validations
 - IMPLEMENTED input validation for name fields: automatically removes numbers and special characters, allowing only letters and spaces
 - ADDED phone number field validation: restricts input to numbers, plus signs, hyphens, spaces, and parentheses only